deanturpin/meta/README.md

 ## Why now?

 It kinda feels like it could be the start of something big.
 It absolutely doesn't seem a stretch that Trump could demand access to all our messages to protect us from the bad men.
 But if you minimise your digital exposure and all this blows over, what will you have missed?
 A lot of cat videos?
-You will definitely have learnt a lot about how your data are used and abused.
+You will definitely have learnt a lot about how your data is used and abused.

 ## The tech giants